-39 During the year, SAMHI Hotels Limited (the Holding Company) has charged service income amounting to INR 67.96 (31 March 2023 - INR 45.52) for core business advisory, procurement, sourcing of funds, guarantee commission, and other support services.
+38 During the year, SAMHI Hotels Limited (the Holding Company) has charged service income amounting to INR 23,51 (31 March 2024 - INR 67,96) for core business advisory, procurement, sourcing of funds, guarantee commission, and other support services.

-40 Going Concern
+39 Going Concern

-The Company has incurred a net loss of INR 102 08 during the year ended 31 March 2024 and as of that date, the Company's current liabilities has exceeded its current assets by INR 301.98.
-The current liabilities include contractual cash outflows of INR 363.13 (excluding future contractual interest payments) due within 12 months of the balance sheet date.
+As at 31 March 2025, the Company's current liabilities has exceeded its current assets by INR 293,91.
+The current liabilities include contractual cash outflows of INR 347,81 (excluding future contractual interest payments) due within 12 months of the balance sheet date.

 Based on future business projections, the Company expects growth in its operations and improved operating performance in coming periods and also expects to earn enhanced cash inflows from its operating activities.
-The Company believes such anticipated internally generated funds from operations in future along with its liquidity position as at 31 March 2024, its available revolving undrawn credit facility as at 31 March 2024 will enable it to meet its future known obligations due in next year, in the ordinary course of business.
+The Company believes such anticipated internally generated funds from operations in future along with its liquidity position as at 31 March 2025, its available revolving undrawn credit facility as at 31 March 2025 will enable it to meet its future known obligations due in next year, in the ordinary course of business.
 However, if a liquidity need were to arise, the Company has access to requisite financial and operational support from SAMHI Hotels Limited (holding company), which should enable it to meet its ongoing capital, operating, and other liquidity requirements.
 In view of the above, the Management and Board of Directors of the Company have prepared these financial statements on a going concern basis.

-41 Disclosures under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED)
+40 Disclosures under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED)

-As at 31 March 2024 As at 31 March 2023 Dues to micro, small and medium suppliers : The amounts remaining unpaid to any supplier as at the end of the year: Principal amount t 82 7.74 Interest thereon - 0.10 The amount of interest paid by the buyer as per the Micro Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006) - The amount of payments made to Micro and Small Suppliers beyond the appointed day during each accounting year 27.90 28.15 The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under MSMED Act 2006 0.41 0.05 The amount of interest accrued and remaining unpaid at the end of each accounting year 0.42 0.15 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act 2006 - -
+AS 21 31 March 2025 As at 31 March 2024 Dues to micro, small and medium suppliers The amounts remaining unpaid to any supplier as at the end of the year: Principal amount 3,96 1.82 Interest thereon 0.09 2 The amount of interest paid by the buyer as per the Micro Small and Medium Enterprises Development Act, 2006 (MSMED Act, 2006) 20 9 The amount of payments made to Micro and Small Suppliers beyond the appointed day during each accounting year 10,19 27.90 The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under MSMED Act 2006.
+0,13 0.41 The amount of interest accrued and remaining unpaid at the end of each accounting year 0.64 0,42 The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act 2006 ¥

 The management has identified enterprises which have provided goods and services to the Company and which qualify under the definition of micro and small enterprises, as defined under Micro, Small and Medium Enterprises Development Act, 2006 (MSMED).
-Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2024 and 31 March 2023 has been made in the financial statements based on information received and available with the Company.
+Accordingly, the disclosure in respect of the amounts payable to such enterprises as at 31 March 2025 and 31 March 2024 has been made in the financial statements based on information received and available with the Company.

-42 Lease disclosures
+41 Lease disclosures